ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/748726.jpg)](https://osu.ppy.sh/community/forums/topics/2014475)

-[Various Artists - la's Anime 10K Pack](https://osu.ppy.sh/beatmapsets/748726#mania) by ::SK\1la::{ user=6601796 }\
+[Various Artists - la's Anime 10K Pack](https://osu.ppy.sh/beatmapsets/748726#mania) by ::SK_la::{ user=6601796 }\
 89 – 153 BPM, 1:38 | 2.15★ – 5.43★\
 *description written by ::Maxus::{ user=4335785 }*

 To celebrate Christmas month, we have decided to do another extra slot for Loved project.
 Since there is a lot of traction and interest towards the 10K pack from the previous month, we've let the 10K community choose another map to be presented for this month's pick.
-After some discussion, we decided to pick [la's 10K PACK - Anime](https://osu.ppy.sh/beatmapsets/748726#mania/1683798) mapped by ::SK\1la::{ user=6601796 }!
+After some discussion, we decided to pick [la's 10K PACK - Anime](https://osu.ppy.sh/beatmapsets/748726#mania/1683798) mapped by ::SK_la::{ user=6601796 }!

 The pack features 11 difficulties ranging from easy to expert levels, which are tailored for newcomers and casual players who want to enjoy playing anime songs while also learning the ropes of playing 10K.